 My thursday morning entailed a 6am visit to Heathrow airport to pick up a childhood friend visiting from the land of #Covfefe and fake news.The last time I saw Louis aka Timi ( always Louis to me mate ) was 4 years ago at his wedding in Virginia, so I was really looking forward to catching up on 4 years worth of stories.
-Yes I know there’s something called Face Timeth, but alas as these things go at times we just never got round to it.
+Yes I know there’s something called Face Timeth, but alas as these things go , we just never got round to it.
 A quick journey home from Heathrow and it was back out again to visit a restaurant near Bank train station that have always had on my foodie list.
-A private lift from the ground floor of No 1 Poultry building reveals a french brasserie with a beautiful roof top garden called Coq d’argent.
+A private lift from the ground floor of No 1 Poultry building reveals a french restaurant with a roof top garden called Coq d’argent.

 A mutual friend of ours works nearby so he was waiting for us at the restaurant by the time we got there.
 It was also nice catching up with Diran who I hadnt seen in 2 years despite living 3 train station stops away from me.
-Yes yes, am the common factor when it comes to not catching up.
+Yes yes, i’m the common factor when it comes to not catching up.
 I plan to fix this though.